 Using our mobile banking app:

-We will ask you to verify the change by using your fingerprint, passnumber or Face ID.
+We'll ask you to verify the change by using your fingerprint, passnumber, or Face ID.

 Using online banking:

 You’ll need to enter your password, 6-digit security code and a verification code we will send to you by text message or email.
 It’s important that you never tell anyone your verification code.
 When changing your contact details, we will send a verification code to the mobile number or email address we currently have for you, not your updated details.